-Lusaka Married Woman Impregnanted By Her Hubby's Best Friend Over A K20 Credit
+LUSAKA MARRIED WOMAN IMPREGNANTED BY HER HUBBY’S BEST FRIEND OVER A K20 CREDIT - The Zambian Observer

 “My husband is still abroad for peace keeping mission”, she told the court.

-A 20 year old beautiful married woman in Lusaka has been impregnated by her neighbor after she failed to pay back K20 credit and decided to square it off for seexx.
+A 21 year old beautiful married woman in Lusaka has been impregnated by her neighbor after she failed to pay back K20 credit and decided to square it off with seexx.

 “This man is married, I am not happy that he impregnated me over a K20 despite knowing that am also married.
 He has ruined my marriage and he is refusing to accept responsibility”, Melody told the court as she shaded tears.